 None.
-It is recommended that students have completed grade 12, and English 12
+It is recommended that students have completed Grade 12, with English 12.

 RELATED COURSE REQUIREMENTS

 It is highly recommended that all students have access to a computer or other device and Internet to do their studies.
 The minimum specifications for a student device are as follows: